hulica/Pandemic/README.md

 - **HTML files** can be found in the template folder and rely on layout.html as a template.
 Styling is completed with Bootstrap classes and a styles.css stylesheet.
 Flask requires that images are located in the static/img folder.

-- **Building COVID graphs** is the most complex part of the project from python point of view and it is done by prepare_infect_graph() function in **helpers.py**.
-  - First, the program downloads the raw data from Johns Hopkins University's Github repository in csv files.
-  - Then the program filters the data for the countries required by the user, gets the population data from the countryinfo library and calculates the population relative data.
-Some country names in Johns Hopkins' data slightly differ from that of countryinfo, so this is taken care of before getting the population data.
-  - A numpy array populates proper date format for the time series and pyplot builds and saves the graphs in png format which will be displayed in covid.html.
-The data files are deleted once they are not needed any more.
 - For deployment on Heroku, the application uses **gunicorn** as web server and this is reflected in the **Procfile**, required by Heroku.

 ## Documentation